All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 Voiced by: Kotaro Nakamura (JP)

-Captain of the Pinkbeard Pirates, a crew subordinate to the Blackbeard Pirates.
+Captain of the Peachbeard Pirates, a crew subordinate to the Blackbeard Pirates.
 He's seen pillaging a town for Blackbeard, until he's stopped by the Revolutionaries.

-- Captain Colorbeard: Of all colors, he's named Pinkbeard.
+- Captain Colorbeard: Of all colors, he's named Peachbeard.

 - Dressed to Plunder: His overall appearance is like that of a stereotypical pirate, with a large bicorn, a coat worn as a cape, long hair and a goatee.
 He makes his debut by plundering a town, too.